soediro/Charting-Library---React-Seed-Project/README.md

 A copy of the ChartIQ library.
 To get your copy, visit https://www.chartiq.com/products/html5-charting-library/ to see a demo and get in touch with us.

 NodeJS (https://nodejs.org/).
-We use NodeJS and Node Package Manager (NPM) to load the React as well as the different libraries to tranform JSX and ES6 to ES5.
+We use NodeJS and Node Package Manager (NPM) to load the React componeents as well as the different libraries to transform JSX and ES6 to ES5.

 ## Getting started